Bill Dundee

-William Cruickshanks (born 24 October 1943) is a Scottish-born Australian professional wrestler and author better known by his stage name Bill Dundee.
-Cruickshanks is the father of Jamie Dundee and the father-in-law of wrestler Bobby Eaton.
+William Cruickshanks (born 24 October 1943) is an Australian retired professional wrestler and author better known by his ring name Bill Dundee.
+Cruickshanks is the father of Jamie Dundee and was the father-in-law of wrestler Bobby Eaton.

 Career

 Dundee was born in Angus, Scotland, and raised in Melbourne.
 At 16, he joined the circus as a trapeze artist.
 He started wrestling in Australia in 1962 and finally arrived in the United States as "Superstar" Bill Dundee in 1974 with his tag team partner George Barnes.

 Dundee made a name for himself in the Memphis Territory, where he regularly teamed and feuded with Jerry Lawler and Jimmy Valiant for years.
 Dundee and Lawler ventured to the American Wrestling Association in 1987 and captured the AWA World Tag Team Championship twice.

 As a singles wrestler, he held the Southern Heavyweight Championship belt several times from 1975 to 1985.
 Also, he had a successful team with "Nature Boy" Buddy Landel that wreaked havoc in Tennessee.

 Dundee had a brief run in the NWA's Jim Crockett Promotions, Central States Wrestling and Florida Championship Wrestling in 1986, where he teamed with Jimmy Garvin and feuded with Sam Houston for the NWA Central States Heavyweight Championship.
 He also briefly managed The Barbarian and The MOD Squad while in those territories.

-He also had a run in World Championship Wrestling in the early 1990s as Sir William, the manager for Lord Steven Regal.
+In 1993, Dundee signed with World Championship Wrestling as Sir William, the manager for Lord Steven Regal, he was fired in October 1994 due to a contract dispute.

 Dundee worked as a booker for Memphis, Louisiana and Georgia.

-Dundee is still active as of 2019 in Memphis Wrestling, where he has been a heel and a baby face.
 He frequently appears on Jackson, Tennessee, talk radio station WNWS 101.5 with Dan Reeves and on a talk show on Public-access television cable TV channels in West Tennessee.
 He still promotes indy cards across Tennessee and in Southaven, Mississippi.
 He currently runs a podcast on Anchor named If You Don't Want the Answer, Don't Ask the Question.

 On 20 July 2019, Dundee, at 75 years old, defeated Tony Deppen to win the unofficial WOMBAT Television Championship for Game Changer Wrestling in Tullahoma, Tennessee.
+He retired from wrestling in December 2019.